status-im/help.status.im/docs/en/getting-started/secure-your-information-and-funds.md

 ---
-id: 638
+id: 99
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Change a token-gated channel to open
+# Secure your information and funds

  :octicons-tools-24: In progress